Canon de 240 modèle 93/96 TAZ: Design

 The Canon de 240 modèle 93/96 started life as eight Canon de 240 de côte modèle 1893 coastal defense guns that were removed from fortifications at Dakar in Senegal and Saigon in Vietnam.
 Because of this, the guns were often referred to as "colonies" mounts.
 The eight gun barrels were placed on the existing rail carriages for the Canon de 305 modèle 93/96 TAZ manufactured by the firm of St Chamond.
 The carriages were originally deployed in 1916 but it was too much gun for too little carriage so the 305 mm barrels were replaced with 240 mm barrels by St Chamond and entered service in 1918.

 The guns used an interrupted screw breech and fired separate loading bagged charges and projectiles.
 The guns sat on a top carriage traversing mount which sat on a large diameter geared steel ring.
 A rectangular steel firing platform sat on top of the platform with the barrel of the gun overhanging the platform at the front with an overhanging loading platform for the gunners to the rear.
 The firing platform was then traversed by a worm gear which attached to the base.
 To load the gun the barrel was lowered and there was an elevated shell handling trolley at the rear.
 The guns had a hydro-pneumatic cradle recoil system where the cradle recoiled up a slightly inclined +4° rear deck which helped return the gun to battery after firing.
-The gun could be elevated between +15° to +35° when firing across the tracks but was limited to +29° when parallel because the breach of the gun would not have enough room to recoil without hitting the carriage.
+The gun could be elevated between +15° and +35° when firing across the tracks but was limited to +29° when parallel because the breach of the gun would not have enough room to recoil without hitting the carriage.

 The carriages consisted of rectangular steel bases, which were suspended on two railroad bogies.
 Each bogie had six axles.
 The number of axles was determined by the weight limit for European railways of 17 tonnes per axle.
 Since the barrels were coastal defense guns that were not intended for use at high angles of elevation the trunnions were relocated relatively far forward and the guns were nose heavy.
 The carriage used ground platform anchoring and site preparation included laying wooden beams parallel to the tracks then splicing in a section of rail bed reinforced with wooden beams under the center which the carriage was lowered onto.
 Outriggers and ground anchors were also used to stabilize the gun once in firing position as well as five screw jacks.
 Although the mount was capable to 360° of traverse it was often limited to 10° left/right of the centerline because of problems with balance and recoil which hampered the earlier Canon de 305 modèle 93/96 TAZ.
 For this reason, the weapon was not considered a success.